$\mathscr{A}=\mathscr{U}$ for cluster algebras from moduli spaces of $G$-local systems: Introduction

 T. I. is grateful to Wataru Yuasa for a valuable discussion on relations to skein algebras, and giving careful comments on a draft of this paper.
-T. I. is partially supported by JSPS KAKENHI Grant Number 20K22304.
-H. O. is supported by Grant-in-Aid for Young Scientists (No.~19K14515).
-L. S. is supported by the Collaboration Grants for Mathematicians from the Simons Foundation, $\#$~711926.
+The authors are grateful to the anonymous referees for the careful reading and the several comments that significantly improve our paper.
+T. I. is partially supported by JSPS KAKENHI Grant-in-Aid for Research Activity Start-up (No.~20K22304).
+H. O. is supported by JSPS KAKENHI Grant-in-Aid for Early-Career Scientists (No.~19K14515).
+L. S. is supported by the Collaboration Grants for Mathematicians from the Simons Foundation ($\#$~711926) and the NSF grant DMS-2200738.